jstoebel/unify/README.md

    - Activate/deactivate places: To do so select `Places` then find the place you want to interact with and click the pencil icon on the right.
 On the following screen you can activate or deactivate the place.

    - Create/remove forever bottles.
 The client stated the need to use a UPC code for a period of time as a valid bottle code.
 Since UPC codes are the same for every bottle, you will need to create a bottle code that can be used more than once.
 To do so, create a bottle by clicking `Bottles` -> `Add New` and selecting the `forever` option.

+### Deploying

+We use capistrano to deploy.
+If you are having trouble with authentication try adding your ssh key: `ssh-add ~/.ssh/id_rsa`